ShrishailSGajbhar/Deep-Learning/SigmoidNeuron/Readme.md

 ![Sigmoid function demo](./sigmoid_demo.gif)

-We can see that for positive values of `w` we get the normal curve where function is flipped one for negative.
+We can see that for positive values of `w` we get the value of 1 for  $x>\mu_{x}$ whereas the opposite behaviour for negative values.
 Positive values of `b` shift the curve to the left while negative values to the right.